-But if there is one characteristic trait that everyone looks for in anyone one, it would hand down be, responsibility!
+But if there is one character trait that everyone looks for in anyone one, it would hand down be, responsibility!

 The company looks for it in the management, management looks for it in the employees, and the employees, well they don’t have anyone down the hierarchy… No matter if you are at the top or the bottom of the ladder if, for nothing else, you are at least going to be held responsible for your self.
 So better man up! (…again, blame it on the language).

-No one likes a couch potato who has to be pushed, poked and reminded for everything to be done.
+No one likes a couch potato whom one has to push, poke and remind for getting everything done.

 Organizations are now moving from micromanagement to giving autonomy to their employees in terms of decision-making.
-And well, lacking initiative, the autonomy is going to be a bane rather than a boon, as much would be expected of you and no one is going to be behind your back to hit you with the cane and ask you to start working.
+And well, lacking initiative, the autonomy is going to be a bane rather than a boon, as organizations would expect much of you and no one is going to be behind your back to hit you with the cane and ask you to start working.

 Also Initiative = Visibility.
 Someone who does things without being asked for is the one who catches the eye first, and Bhaiya jo dikhta hai, who bikta hai.